hczedik/bitbucket-task-bot/README.md

 Bitbucket Task Bot
 ==================

 Bot which automatically adds tasks to Bitbucket Pull Requests.
+These tasks need to be checked off, before the PR can be merged.

 Usage
 -----